franf91/http_server_v1/README.md

 - It simplifies the protocol suite and the programs that use them.

+#### Which protocol does the http server use at the transport layer?

+- Generally for http server its TCP

 #### What is a socket?

 - Sockets are an interprocess communication (IPC) mechanism that enable programs to exchange data, whether they are running on the same machine or on separate machines connected via a network [2]